ziruk11/avatar/README.md

 ## How to set up
-Copy all the content of this repository in your host folder and change the value of some constants how shown below:
+Copy all the content of this repository in your folder and change the value of some constants how shown below:

 ```YOUR_BOT_TOKEN``` with your bot token from botfather